TRP Core

 The longer someone stays on the screen, the more ads they see, the more data gets collected, and the more profitable the platform becomes.
 Algorithms aren't choosing sides or making moral claims.
 They're optimizing for whatever holds attention the longest.

-The emotions that hold attention most reliably are anger, conflict, and certainty.
+The emotions that hold attention most reliably are anger and conflict.

 So the system amplifies anything that triggers identity and sparks confrontation.
-Outrage rises to the top.
-Hot posts spread.
-Calm posts sink.
-People learn to argue harder without ever realizing the platform itself is nudging them toward the most reactive version of themselves.
+Rage rises to the top, which is how viral posts typically spread.
+More thoughtful and calm content gets ignored by the algorithm.
+People learn to argue more aggressively without ever realizing the platform itself is nudging them toward the most reactive version of themselves.

-This is the battlefield TRP was designed for.
+This is the battlefield TRP was designed for, because it breaks that pattern.

 The algorithm still amplifies engagement, but the engagement changes shape.
 Instead of spreading anger, it begins spreading reflection.
 The question becomes the point of interest, not the argument.